Turns out money doesn’t just buy a glamorous vacation in the Caribbean or a killer suite in Quebec – it can buy residency too.

 Other popular passports include Portugal, where the country’s Golden Visa Program provides a two-year residency permit and a fast-track to citizenship, extending the courtesy to immediate family.

-Meanwhile, countries such as Antigua and Barbuda, in the Caribbean, are cheaper -- with just a $200,000 contribution into its National Transformation Fund required.
-However, there's an additional $50,000 fee for a family of four.
+Meanwhile, countries such as Antigua and Barbuda, in the Caribbean, are cheaper – with just a $100,000 contribution into its National Development Fund required.

 Why do it?